BestTimesToVisit.com Logo

 packing

-Pack comfortable walking shoes – you'll be doing a lot of it!
-Layers are also a good idea as the weather can be unpredictable.
-A light rain jacket is always a smart choice.
+Pack comfortable walking shoes – you'll be doing a lot of walking!
+Layers are also a good idea, as the weather can be unpredictable.
+Don't forget a reusable water bottle; you can refill it easily at many cafes and restaurants.

 Weather Details